codefoster/codefoster.com/source/_posts/nthchild.md

 }
 ```

 Again, the first is an equation and the second is a keyword.
 The set of positive integers `[0,1,2,3,4,5,…]` would get evaluated in that equation to `[0,2,4,6,8,10,…]`.
 The 0 would be ignored, and the 2nd, 4th, and 6th list items would have the style applied.
-Here&#39;s the result…
+Here's the result…

 Here are some other, more advanced uses of the `nth-child` pseudo-class…